crs4/most-report/client/docs/source/android_docs/api/it/crs4/most/ehrlib/parser/AdlParser.rst

 .. java:method:: public AdlStructure getItemsContainer(String path)
    :outertype: AdlParser

-   Get an ItemsContainer including all the instances of an archetype, given the path of one of its items).
+   Get an ItemsContainer including all the instances of an archetype, given the path of any of its items).
+For instance, providing the path data[at0001]/events[at0006]/data[at0003]/items[at0004] , you get the ADL structure included in data[at0001]/events[at0006]/data[at0003]

    :param path: the path of an item
    :return: the AdlStructure